Clint-WooliesX/KillerRobots/README.md

 Error **"403 Forbiden"** Any request orginating from outside of Australia are blocked to prevent DDoS attacks from the Killer Robot HQ

 ## Test_Rejection
-the Last endpoint is for testing and development purposes only it rejects all requests returning the error 403 and recording the IP city aznd country the request orignated from.
+the Last endpoint is for testing and development purposes only it rejects all requests returning the error 403 and recording the IP, city and country the request orignated from.